anitagraser/QGIS-resources/README.md

 #QGIS Resources

-This is a collection of QGIS symbols and styles.
+This is a collection of QGIS symbols, styles, and scripts.

 ##How to use